codertd/angular-basic/README.md

 A quick sample Angular project.

 npm install -g angular/cli
-clone, then ng server -o to see visuals.
+clone, then ng serve -o to see visuals.